 How Long to Complete Law Degrees

 Determining how long does it take to complete a law degree is difficult.
 How long is law school varies based on the degree level one chooses.
 Keep in mind that all law degrees require entrants to already have a bachelor’s degree.
-Baccalaureates take four to five years to complete 120+ college credits.
+Baccalaureates take four to five years to complete more than 120 college credits.
 Beyond the bachelor’s degree, law students can expect the following timeframes.

 - Juris Doctor – Getting a Juris Doctor requires three years full-time.
 Part-time JD programs typically last four to five years.
 Accelerated Juris Doctor options can be as little as two years.
 Some law schools have Dual 3+3 BA/JD tracks for two degrees in six years.